aryang117/colorApp/README.md

 - Beautiful Solid Colors
 - Amazing Gradients with upto 4 different colors for the same gradient
 - Modify and Save Preferences for different fonts and choose you favorite theme (dark and light)

+## Building the Project
+To build this project, please make sure that you have flutter installed and once you're ready, navigate to the Project root directory and run ``flutter run`` command in your terminal or, you can use your preferred Editor for the same as well.

 ## Preview GIFS and ScreenShots
 <div>